Sending email...

 Making your way over the Col de la Forcletta and into one of the most remote valleys of the trek is a fabulous experience.
 This valley is closed off from autumn to spring and is used during the summer months for cattle farming.
 Get ready for the Hotel Schwartzhorn which seems totaly incongruous to this remote valley.

-DAY 5 GRUBEN TO ST NICKLAUS:
+DAY 5 GRUBEN TO ST NIKLAUS:

 Another steep climb from Gruben to high-level pastures of the Augustbordpass.
 You make your descent steadily from the col towards Jungen where you take the little cable car to St Niklaus taking you to your accommodation for the night.